lsireneva/todoapp/README.md

 * [x] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list.
 * [x] User can **persist todo items** and retrieve them properly on app restart

+The following **optional** features are implemented:

+* [x ] Persist the todo items into SQLite instead of a text file
+* [x ] Improve style of the todo items in the list using a custom adapter
+* [x ] Add support for completion due dates for todo items
+* [x ] Use a DialogFragment and Fragments instead of new Activity for editing items
+* [x ] Add support for selecting the priority of each todo item (and display in listview item)
+* [x ] Tweak the style improving the UI / UX, play with colors, images or backgrounds
+* [x]  Use a Toolbar for navigating between Fragments and MainActivity

 The following **additional** features are implemented:

 * [x] User can't add an empty item